 - Braskamp, L.A. & Ory J.C.
 (1994).
 Assessing faculty work: Enhancing individual and institutional performance.
 Jossey-Bass: San Francisco.

-- Classroom Observation Worksheet, Univ. of Minnesota Center for Teaching and Learning.
+- Classroom Observation Worksheet, Univ. of Minnesota Center for Teaching and Learning (no longer available).

 - Online Course Review Tool items were adapted from:

-- Illinois Online Network Quality Online Course Initiative.
+- Illinois Online Network Quality Online Course Initiative (no longer available).

 - Rubric for Online Instruction, California State University Chico.